aceazycrdfz/pyvoting/README.md

 ## 4.5 Ranked Choice Voting

 Ranked choice voting (RCV) is my favorite among these alternative voting methods I have introduced so far.
-Nonetheless, I also consider RCV to have the most number of disadvantages!
+Nonetheless, I also consider RCV to have the most number of problems!
 Later in this section I'll explain RCV's pros and cons, and in the next section I'll explain how tier list voting, which I invented, fixed all the cons.

 In a vanilla RCV, each voter ranks all candidates from the favorite the least favorite.
 When presented with any subset of candidates, the ballot is treated as a vote for the most preferred candidate in the subset.
 An RCV election is an elimination process like I explained in the Incentives for Elimination Process section: at first all candidates are included and all ballots vote on them.
 The candidate(s) with the least score is eliminated (if more than one, will eliminate them all and recursively tie-break on them, refer to my code), and all ballots vote again on the survivors.
 This is repeated until one candidate is left (equivalently, until one candidate wins more than half vote) and this candidate wins.
 Because this ranked list ballot automatically votes multiples times, RCV is also called instant runoff voting (IRV).